KalebCole/Campus-Security-and-Evacuation-System/milestones.md

 - Create wiring and setup instructions for ESP32-CAM
 - Update system architecture diagrams to reflect MQTT flow
 - Document MobileFaceNet embedding generation process

+#### 10. Fix the Arduino Uno R4 Client to use MQTT instead of HTTP
+- Modify the Arduino Uno R4 Client to use MQTT instead of HTTP
+- Update the message structure for RFID transmission
+- Implement state management for MQTT connection
+- Add QoS settings for reliable message delivery

 ### Testing Strategy